supahnerdy/supahnerdy.github.io/arch-linux.md

 # CYB-3353: Arch Linux Installation (MacOS)
 Welcome to the Arch Linux Installation Documentation!
 This guide will go through the steps to install Arch based on the wiki instructions, as well as a few modifications that can be tweaked as desired.

 Arch Linux is a distribution that is structured by its five prinicples of simplicity, modernity, pragmatism, user-centrality, and versatility.
-Any configurations are completely to the user's discretion.
+Any configurations made are completely to the user's discretion.

 The hardware used for this installation is **VMware Fusion 12** running on **MacOS 12.5** with an **Intel** chip.

 # Installation Guide
-It is recommended that you read through and follow the installation guide on the official wiki [here](https://wiki.archlinux.org/title/installation_guide).
+It is recommended that you read through and follow the installation guide on the official [wiki](https://wiki.archlinux.org/title/installation_guide).
 Regardless, this section will narrow it down to what's really important for brevity and clarity.
-If you have any questions or are really stuck, the forums [here](https://bbs.archlinux.org/) might be of use.
+If you have any questions or are really stuck, the [forums](https://bbs.archlinux.org/) might be of use.
 In the worst case scenario, deletion of the current VM and a redo of all the steps may be necessary.

 Also, it is recommended that you complete this section all in one sitting.
 If you must leave during the installation process, I suggest that you finish the step you are currently on, pause your VM, and leave your computer on standby.